Packet Analyzer Tools

 • It supports many network protocols and can analyze them.

-• Filters in Wireshark let you record and examine just relevant data.
+• Filters in Wireshark let you record and examine only relevant data.

 • This lets you analyze packet data at the packet level.